401ode/tools/design-and-graphics.md

 - [Krita](https://krita.org/en/) - Open-source painting program.
 Pretty slick and developing a big following.
 - [GIMP](https://www.gimp.org/) - Or GNU Image Manipulation Program.
 Photoshop if it were designed by Linux engineers.
 Always been an ugly interface, but it has lots of power.
+- See [Non-Data Python](non-data-python.md) for info on Pillow, a Python image manipulation library.
+Good stuff.

 ## Vector Graphics